-- Click < Calculate Strategy> under <Collect>. - Under Step 1., change the resolution to d = 0.75 or lower, as required.
+- Click < Calculate Strategy> under <Collect>. - Change the resolution to d = 0.75 or better, as required.
 The worst acceptable value, by IUCr standard, is 0.83 Å. A resolution better than 0.65 Å will rarely be required (and will substantially increase data collection time).
-Click <Apply> if you made any changes.
+If you are not sure, use the "Estimate maximum resolution" button.